nicolasfara/prin-commonwears-2023-pulvreakt-slides/content/_index.md

 +++
+title = "PulvReAKt @ Commonwears"
-title = "Guide for writing markdown slides" description = "A Hugo theme for creating Reveal.js presentations" outputs = ["Reveal"] aliases = [
+description = "A gentle introduction to PulvReAKt: a pulverization framework in Kotlin" outputs = ["Reveal"] aliases = [
     "/guide/"